niksedk/Mp4Browser/README.md

 # Mp4Browser

-MP4 browser for debugging/inspecting mp4 files
+MP4 browser for debugging/inspecting mp4 files written in C#.

 Has support for these boxes:
 * box